Fighting Depression With Good Nutrition

 Researchers in Australia found people who were eating a balanced diet of fruits and vegetables, meats, fish and whole grains had a lowered risk for becoming depressed, compared to those who were eating an unhealthy diet, which includes processed and fried foods.

-A 2011 study out of the University of Las Palmas de Gran Canaria and the University of Granada in Spain found eating fast food and baked goods is linked to a greater risk of depression — as much as 51 percent.
+A 2011 study out of the University of Las Palmas de Gran Canaria and the University of Granada in Spain found eating fast food and baked goods are linked to a greater risk of depression — as much as 51%.

 Eat For Your Mental Health